LaTonia-Mertica/nyt-best-sellers-list-hardcover-nonfiction/README.md

 let htmlGridToUpdate = ""; <br>
 let imgsToUpdate = ""; <br>

-*to establish toggle between list and grid views*
+*to establish toggle between list and grid views.
+Each view had to be coded as separate files then just non-duplicate code migrated into file of view choose to set as the default view - meaning the view that welcomes users before they toggle view*

 **HOW WORKS**
 <br>